 Overall, you need to use your judgment to determine which Nerf gun would be good for your young children.
-Some of the options above might be age appropriate for your child at 5 or 6 but not for another child.
+Some of the Mega Nerf or Rival options above might be age appropriate for your child at 5 or 6 but not for another child.
 That being said, Nerf wars are a fun family activity when everyone, including your small kids, can participate.
-Let me know below, what Nerf Guns you like to use with your kids and don’t forget to take our interactive poll to see what others like.
+Let me know below, what Nerf blasters you like to use with your kids and don’t forget to take our interactive poll to see what others like.